ElliotReed/elliotreed_client/src/content/notes/scoring/composition/ranges.md

 The standard trumpet range extends from the written F♯ immediately below Middle C up to about three octaves higher.
 Traditional trumpet repertoire rarely calls for notes beyond this range, and the fingering tables of most method books peak at the high C, two octaves above middle C.

-Roughly, middle C to to octaves above.
+Roughly, middle C to two octaves above.

 ### Trombone